-Let’s face it—the last year and a half has been rough.
+Let’s face it—the last couple of years have been rough.
 And for those of us in education, November is always a particularly stressful, busy time of the semester.
 (So many papers, exams, meetings, projects—all coming to a head at once!)

 It doesn’t help that it’s now so very dark outside when we leave the building at the end of the work day.
 But each of us also has things we can, and should, be thankful for.

 Research suggests that “gratitude is strongly and consistently associated with greater happiness.”
 According to this article from the Harvard Medical School, gratitude helps people to: